 Montreal is one of the best Canadian cities to visit in the winter.
 There are so many things to do in Montreal in winter, from snowy outdoor activities and fun festivals to cozy restaraunts and one-of-akind museums.
-I have been to Montreal in the winter several times, and there’s always something new and exciting going on along with the iconic classics.
+I have been to Montreal in the winter several times for weekend trips and for longer stays, and there’s always something new and exciting going on along with the iconic classics.

-The activities in this post primarily focus on things to do in Montreal in winter that you can’t really do anywhere else.
-And, it’s sort of the winter side-kick to my 3 Days in Montreal Itinerary and Travel Guide.
+First time visiting Montreal?
+Use this post as a winter side-kick to my 3 Days in Montreal Itinerary and Travel Guide.
 Put the two together by substituting in some winter activities, and you will have the perfect montreal winter itinerary!

 - Things to do in Montreal in Winter

 - Warm Up With Winter Food

 - Have fun at a Montreal Winter Festival